osanuo/Protagonist.app/_pages/terms.md

 **In Plain English:**

-- ✅ Your episodes and seasons stay on your device (local storage only)
+- ✅ Use Protagonist to journal your life as episodes and seasons (16+ in EU, 13+ elsewhere)
-- ✅ We don't collect personal information
+- ✅ You own all your episodes and data
-- ✅ We don't use trackers, analytics, or cookies
+- ✅ Director's Cut subscriptions renew automatically unless cancelled
-- ✅ You can delete your data anytime
+- ✅ Lifetime purchase gives permanent access to premium features
-- ✅ Optional iCloud sync uses your private iCloud
+- ✅ EU users have 14-day withdrawal rights (with conditions)
-- ✅ No ads, no sharing, no selling of data
+- ✅ The App is provided "as is" — please export your data regularly
-- ✅ Full GDPR compliance for EU users
+- ✅ EU users have additional consumer protection rights
-- ✅ You have complete control over your story
+- ✅ Contact us with any questions or concerns

-**We built Protagonist to respect your privacy.
-Your life story is yours alone.**
+**By using Protagonist, you agree to these Terms.
+If you don't agree, please don't use the App.**

 ---

-*This Privacy Policy is effective as of March 1, 2026 and complies with GDPR, CCPA, and applicable EU consumer protection laws.*
+*These Terms of Service are effective as of March 1, 2026 and comply with Polish law, EU regulations, and applicable consumer protection laws.*